Bzeek is a single foster father to the very sickest children in Los Angeles County’s sprawling foster care system.

 Do you remember TRT World’s award-winning documentary “Guardian of Angels”?
 The guardian, Mohamed Bzeek, paid a surprise visit to TRT World.
 Let’s revisit his heartwarming story pic.twitter.com/sQCK7djqNa— TRT World (@trtworld) September 12, 2022

 The widower lives in Los Angeles where he is one of the few foster parents who solely provides care for youngsters who are near death.
 His story came to the fore when the Los Angeles Times published a piece on his efforts in 2019.
-The Diyanet Foundation gave him the International Benevolence Award, and Ensar Altay recently finished filming a documentary on him.
+The Diyanet Foundation gave him the International Benevolence Award and Ensar Altay filmed a documentary on him.

 Bzeek has California state licensing to provide medically vulnerable children with care when their own families are unable or unable to do so.
 The Los Angeles Department of Child Services works closely with him.
 “They tell me when children are about to die and ask if I can adopt them.
 They know that I do not hesitate to accept.
 If I don’t, they are sent to hospitals and don’t have a family or house.
 However, when I take them, they feel a family atmosphere.
 They feel safe and are loved until the end of their lives.”

 Mohamed Bzeek, a widower with a disabled son, has been a foster parent in Los Angeles since 1989, he has cared for over 80 terminally ill children.
 Even while going through cancer treatment himself.— Abdul Razaq Narwal (@AbRazaq) December 1, 2019

 He only fosters terminally ill children.